Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 The Gaoians certainly knew how to build a jail cell.
 The reinforced concrete was seamless and unblemished, coated with a dark gray lacquer that wouldn’t hold a stain, graffiti or a claw mark.
 The door was a *door,* a steel obstacle that could probably handle explosives or a team of determined deathworlders with a battering ram.
 The best a relatively ordinary Gaoian might achieve would be to break their claws trying to scrabble at the scarcely-visible gap between the door and its frame.

 Cytosis hadn’t bothered to try.
-The cell was overkill, designed to intimidate and he coped with the intimidation by…
+The cell was overkill, designed to intimidate and he coped with the intimidation by...

 Well, there was the problem.
 He was quite sure that he was going to die soon, one way or the other.
 Either the Straightshields would rush in and claw his throat out, or a bomb would smash the building down around his whiskers, or he’d be abandoned to croak his last days from now without water or food.